Sunday, February 26, 2006

 Deconstructed aka “Fork” Tacos

-These made an appearance after a scouts’ camping trip and then shortly thereafter entered the rotation at our house.
 Supporting ingredients are optional depending upon the tastes of your child/ren.
 The preparation process can be sped up with the aid of an able "sous-chef."
-For a child who is old enough, it is also a good way to teach him/her knife skills.
+For a child who is old enough, it is also a good way to teach him/her/them knife skills or how to grate lots of cheese.
 In the case of the main ingredients, I’d allow 1/3 to 1/2 cup per person, per serving.
 For the supporting ingredients, I’d allow 1/8 to 1/4 cup.
+The other really great thing about this meal is that it can scale up very easily and quickly to accommodate a crowd or when extra siblings, spouses, and kids show up for supper!

 Prep Time: Allow an hour pulling things out of the refrigerator to putting dishes on the table.
 If you have assistance with chopping and prepping, it can take about 1/2 an hour.